International Students Handbook

 1. Application for Admission

-The application must be completed online.
-The application can be found at www.applytexas.org.
+The application must be completed online at www.applytexas.org.

 2. Official Transcripts

 Students applying to College of the Mainland must have completed high school in their home country (U.S. equivalent of 12 years of education) before applying for admission.
-Students need to submit all the official transcript(s) (or notarized copies) from all U.S. and foreign educational institutions attended at the high school and/or university/college level.
-We also need proof that you have had these transcripts evaluated by an accepted evaluation company from this list provided; transcripts not evaluated will not be accepted.
+Students must submit all the official transcript(s) (or notarized copies) from all U.S. and foreign educational institutions attended at the high school and/or university/college level.

 3. English Language Proficiency

 COM requires all international students to submit an English language proficiency test score.

 A student may be admitted into an academic program with a minimum score of: